-If your community is ready to align its sustainability efforts with the United Nations Sustainable Development Goals and can devote staff time to produce a Voluntary Local Review report by July 2021, then consider applying.
-We will accept between up to 20 international ICLEI member communities for a 6-month cohort.
+If your community is ready to align its sustainability efforts with the United Nations Sustainable Development Goals and can devote staff time to produce a Voluntary Local Review report by July 2022, then consider applying.
+We will accept between up to 20 international ICLEI member communities for a minimum 6-month cohort.
 Your community’s staff time requirements will consist of approximately 10 hours of live web trainings plus additional hours to complete a series of assignments to complete the VLR.
 This opportunity is best suited for communities that already have completed an iteration of a sustainability plan and are ready to map their actions to the SDGs.
-It will be an added benefit for communities available for international travel to New York City in July 2021 or to ICLEI World Congress 2021 during April 2021 in a European location or to an upcoming UN High-Level Political Forum.
+It will be an added benefit for communities available for international travel to ICLEI World Congress 2021 during April 2021 in a European location or to an upcoming UN High-Level Political Forum.
 (International travel is not requied to participate.)

 Final dates to be confirmed with participant input.